2concrete/2concrete/README.md

 ### 🛠️ My Goals

-- 🔨 Build fun, responsive websites
+- 🔨 Build fun, responsive websites and useful IOS applications
 - 🎓 Get into Curtin and grow as a dev
-- 📈 Keep leveling up my skills every day
+- 📈 Code consistently

 ---